 The babe lying in the manger on the outskirts of Bethlehem was none other than the fulfillment of the primeval prophecy.
 (Jn.
 3:16).
 The Nativity was the crushing blow God guaranteed to defeat Satan and the evil world system he governs.
 Sending a human baby into the spacetime continuum of our existence was inseparably linked in God’s plan to the substitutionary death of His Son as the perfect sacrifice required on behalf of a sinful humanity (Isa.
 53:1-12; Rm.
 8:3).

 It is little wonder, then, that on the night of our Savior’s birth two thousand years ago, the hills of Bethlehem reverberated with the angelic announcement,

 The Christmas season celebrates that our promised Savior came!
-Take time to offer praise and thanks that the primeval prophecy was fulfilled and that Satan’s demise is assured by the very Creator of heaven and earth.
+Take time to offer praise and thanks that the primeval prophecy has been fulfilled and that Satan’s demise is assured by the very Creator of heaven and earth.
 Then, spread the Good News!

 1) Adam and Eve and the Snake in Kibutz Eilon, Israel.
 (Photo credit: By Avishai Teicher/Wikimedia/Public domain/Enhancements, MKM Portfolios)

 2) The Temptation of Adam and Eve.
 (Image used for illustrative purposes) (Photo credit: By Selbymay (Own work)/Wikimedia Commons/Enhancement, MKM Portfolios

 3) The Temptation Shared.
 (Photo credit, image and details: Pixabay/[Public domain]/Enhancement, MKM Portfolios)